tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/快速入门/创建实例_intl.md

 | 24 cores | 128GB |
 | 32 cores | 240GB |
 #### Capacity ####
 You can select storage specifications according to computation specifications.
-The storage space of Oplog is 10% of the configured storage capacity by default, while you adjust the percentage in Tencent Cloud Console.
+The storage space of Oplog is 10% of the configured storage capacity by default, you can adjust the percentage in Tencent Cloud Console.
 ### Network and Project ###
 #### Network type ####
 VPC networks and basic networks are supported.
 If you select a basic network, only devices in the basic network can access the database instances you created.
 If you select a VPC network, only devices in the current subnet can access the database instances you created.